Dog teams depart Fairbanks for start of Yukon Quest race

 Most Read Stories

-The race lasts until last team crosses the finish line, which typically takes between 10 and 16 days.
+The race lasts until the last team crosses the finish line, which typically takes between 10 and 16 days.

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com